MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaRoleManagementEntitlementManagementRoleDefinition.md

 ## SYNOPSIS
 Delete a unifiedRoleDefinition object for an RBAC provider.
 You cannot delete built-in roles.
-This feature requires an Azure AD Premium P1 or P2 license.
+This feature requires a Microsoft Entra ID P1 or P2 license.
-The following RBAC providers are currently supported:- Cloud PC- device management (Intune)- directory (Azure AD)
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID)  This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgRoleManagementEntitlementManagementRoleDefinition](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgRoleManagementEntitlementManagementRoleDefinition?view=graph-powershell-1.0)

 ## SYNTAX